 At dawn on the winter solstice, the shortest day of the year (December 21st), a shaft of sunlight enters the chamber of Newgrange through a specially designed opening over the doorway which illuminates the Chamber.
 On December 21st 1967, Professor MJ O'Kelly was the first person in modern times to see this now world famous event.

 The passage tomb complex lies to the west of Newgrange.
-The large mound covers two passge tombs placed back to back which is surrounded by 127 massive kerbstones.
+The large mound covers two passage tombs placed back to back which is surrounded by 127 massive kerbstones.
 Outside this large passage tomb there are eighteen small tombs.

 Over three hundred decorated stones make up Knowth which represents the greatest concentration of Megalithic art in Western Europe.
 Recurring motifs on these stones include circles serpentine forms and spirals.
 One of the most impressive features of Knowth is the corbelled roof in the eastern tomb ascending to a massive height of almost 6m.

 Dowth is the least well known of the other two although it compares in size.
 The mound is surrounded by a kerb of 115 stones and has two tombs facing westwards.
 On the 21st of December, the rays of the setting sun illuminate this passage and circular manner in manner similar to the winter solstice at Newgrange.
 At least thirty-eight of the stones at Dowth contain megalithic art, the circle meaning the most common motif used.

 Listen to some wonderful audio on Brú na Boinne - part of the Boyne Valley Drive